Mikaela/gist/matrix/m.room.server_acl/README.md

   - Very big homeservers promoting centralisation of users and power.
 Also big source of spam, poor moderation and abusive bot performing public logging of members-only rooms.
+  - **_DEAR AMINDA FROM THE FUTURE, DO NOT UNBAN `mjolnir.matrix.org` OR IT WILL LIKELY ACL BAN EVERYONE ELSE.
+YOU HAVE BEEN WARNED.._**
 - `matrix.org`, `evulid.cc`
   - Run instances of [matrix-public-archive](https://github.com/matrix-org/matrix-public-archive/issues/47) which [misses proper ability to opt-out](https://github.com/matrix-org/matrix-public-archive/issues/47)
+- `the-apothecary.club`
+  - _USA far left_ homeserver, confusing in Fenno-Scandia, may be banned from my public rooms to avoid fourth worse conflict.
 - `nitro.chat`
   - Poorly protected from abuse, abuse contact joins room that their users are raiding and leaves immediately without doing anything.
 - `disroot.org`, `privacytools.io`, `feneas.org`, `liberta.casa`